Keirua/aoc2021/notes-2022.md

 [mjpieters](https://github.com/mjpieters/adventofcode/blob/master/2022/Day%2013.ipynb) is way more idiomatic:
  - he made a custom parser, kudos to him
  - he implemented `__lt__` in order to use `sort` natively

+All of `mjpieters` solutions are worth having a look.
+He is writing modern, idiomatic python code.

 ## Day 14: